Akalu/private-clouds/remote-connectivity/README.md

 ```
 ssh -p 14403 webssh@localhost
 ```
-We done, one can execute commands as a webssh user.
+We are done, one can execute commands as a webssh user.

 7) Password-free SSH access